-Bit Name Read/Write Meaning 0 L_ON Read/Write Switch on/off the pulse output.
+Bit Name Read/Write Meaning 0 L_ON Read/write Switch on/off the pulse output.
 Note that this bit is automatically set high every time the driver is powered on.
 1 ISOLL_EXT Read/Write When "1" the external setpoint current is used.
 Only modifiable when ENABLE_OK is "0".
 2 ENABLE_OK Read(/Write) When bit 6 is set to "1" this bit indicates that the external enable is given.
 (Read only) When bit 6 is set to "0", this bit determines weather the driver is enabled ("1") or disabled ("0").
-(Read/Write) 3 PULSER_OK Read Indicates that the driver is in no error condition.
-4 DEFAULT_ON_PWRON Read/Write When "1" the driver will load the default values at each power-up.
-5 Reserved Read Reserved 6 ENABLE_EXT Read/Write Determines weather the driver is enabled via the ENABLE pin of the BOB connector ("1") or via the ENABLE bit in this register ("0").
-7 ISOLL_EXT_SCALE Read/Write Defined weather the external setpoint voltage ranged from min max. current ("0") of from zero to max. ("1").
-Note: Available since version 1.0.3 8- 31 Reserved Read Reserved
+(Read/Write) 3 PULSER_OK Read Indicates that the driver is in no error condition 4 DEFAULT_ON_PWRON Read/Write When "1" the driver will load the default values at each power-up.
+5 Reserved Read Reserved 6 ENABLE_EXT Read/Write Determines weather the driver is enabled via the ENABLE pin of the BOB connector ("1") or via the ENABLE bit in this register("0") Note: Available since version 1.0.5 7 ISOLL_EXT_SCALE Read/Write Defines weather the external setpoint voltage ranged from min max current ("0") of from zero to max ("1") Note: Available since version 1.0.12 8-31 Reserved Read Reserved